 Jerry Inzerillo, the former CEO of Forbes Travel Guide and now chief executive of the Diriyah Gate Development Authority, says that the project will see beautifully landscaped parks and gardens, refurbished infrastructure, and 18 new world-class restaurants, some of which will be aiming for a Michelin rating, all brought to the city in multiple phases, the first of which is expected to be completed in the first half of 2022.

-Perhaps more importantly in the long run, “giga” investments such as these will bring much-needed employment opportunities for Saudi Arabia’s youthful population, 51% of which are under 25 years of age.
+More importantly in the long run, “giga” investments such as these will bring much-needed employment opportunities for Saudi Arabia’s youthful population, 51% of which are under 25 years of age.
 These developments also represent new sources of revenue, especially foreign revenue, for the Saudi economy as the country moves towards the goal of boosting its non-oil GDP from 16% to 50% by 2030, as laid out in its Vision 2030 master plan.

 To many on the outside, Saudi Arabia seems to lack historical appeal.
 Especially compared to the ancient civilizations that some of its neighbors to the west (Egypt), north (Sumeria and Babylon in Iraq), and east (Persia in Iran) have, Saudi’s few recent centuries of history seem relatively modern.
-But as the kingdom opens up more to the outside world, sites like Diriyah will play a key role in telling and weaving together its story and demonstrating that the future of tourism in Saudi Arabia is indeed worthwhile.
+But as the kingdom opens up more to the outside world, sites like Diriyah will play a key role in telling and weaving together its story and demonstrating that the future of tourism in Saudi Arabia is indeed a worthwhile pursuit.